-I often hear Christians very proudly say that God sunk the Titanic, because days before its first voyage a White Star Line employee boasted ‘God himself could not sink the ship.’
-I have heard even seasoned preachers and pastors with years of experience in ministry shouting the same from roof tops.
+I often hear Christians very proudly say that God sunk the Titanic because days before its first voyage a White Star Line employee boasted ‘God himself could not sink the ship.’
+I have heard even seasoned preachers and pastors with years of experience in ministry shouting the same from rooftops.
 I strongly disagree and here’s why?

-1. It contradicts the Gospel we preach
+1. It contradicts the Gospel we Preach

-At church we preach that God is a loving God that died in our place so that we shall have everlasting life, (John 3:16).
+At church, we preach that God is a loving God that died in our place so that we shall have everlasting life, (John 3:16).
 Then we come home and tell our children that the same God sunk Titanic because its makers mocked Him.
 Which one of these are they more likely to believe?

-2. It makes God look like a murderer
+2. It makes God look like a Murderer

-At church we preach that thief comes only to steal, kill and destroy but Jesus came to give life and give it more abundantly, (John 10:10).
+At church, we preach that thief comes only to steal, kill and destroy but Jesus came to give life and give it more abundantly, (John 10:10).
 Then we come home and tell our children that the same God sank Titanic and killed 1,517 passengers because its makers mocked him.
 Does God give life to a chosen few and take it away from others?

-3. It makes God look like a spoiled brat
+3. It makes God look like a spoiled Brat

-4. If God didn’t sink it then who did?
+4. If God didn’t sink it then who Did?

 The Ship sunk within 2 hours leaving rescuers with little or no time to take action.
 Modern research has found that a structural engineering error caused the ship to sank so quickly.

-C. Ignorance (Proverbs 22:3) – Edward Smith, the Captain of the Titanic was drunk and did not heed the warnings about the iceberg en route.
+Edward Smith, the Captain of the Titanic was drunk and did not heed the warnings about the iceberg en route.

-5. Why did God allow them to die?
+5. Why did God allow them to Die?

 We do not know.
 But we do know that God loves us and has promised to save us when we call upon His name, (Romans 10:13).
-May be some of the survivors actually cried out to God and He indeed came to their aid.
+Maybe some of the survivors actually cried out to God and He indeed came to their aid.
 What matters most is not why God allow those who died to die?
 But whether or not we know His love?
 Because when we are truly in love with Him we shall not fear death, (1 John 4:18).
 Not even death can separate us from His love, (Romans 8:38-39).